tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

 * On TQMa62xx variants without user EEPROM, the EEPROM device is not disabled in the Linux Device Tree, resulting in a non-critical error message in the kernel log during boot
+* On the TQMa6234, the probe of the RemoteProc driver for the R5 core running the Device Management firmware fails.
+The RPMsg echo example can't be run on this SoC variant.

 ## Supported features